Translate:

 A rent-to-own agreement allows would-be home buyers to move into a house right away, with several years to work on improving their credit scores and/or saving for a down payment before trying to get a mortgage.
 Of course, certain terms and conditions must be met, in accordance with the rent-to-own agreement.

-Copyright © 2024 Sturdy Foundations LLC - All Rights Reserved.
+Copyright © 2024 Sturdy Foundations - All Rights Reserved.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.